tmobile/magentaA11y/_checklist-native/modal.md

 - Tapping outside the modal to close can not be the only option for screen reader users when the modal covers other content

 ### Name
-- Programmatic name describes the purpose of the modal.
-- For modals, the programmatic name is the title of the modal.
+- Programmatic name describes the purpose of any interactive element in the modal or the title of the modal
 - If visible text label exists, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
 If this happens, hide the visible text label from VoiceOver recognization.